thecrossed/chess_player_analytics/README.md

 It stores the status of the chess_game_result.ipynb file

-3. chess_game_result.ipynb
+3. test notebooks

-It is used to test our code before implementing into main.py
+It is used to store ipynb for testing purpose

 4. main.py